scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 methods for cleaning, aggregating, plotting and (subsequently) analysing our data.

-We will begin by showing that Pandas Series and Data Frames have many methods that parallel those of Numpy arrays, though the methods are adapted to work in the context of Pandas objects.
+We will begin by showing that Pandas Series and Data Frames have many methods that parallel those of NumPy arrays, though the methods are adapted to work in the context of Pandas objects.

 +++

-## More Pandas from Numpy
+## More Pandas from NumPy

 Let's examine some of the methods we can use on numpy arrays.

 Remember, a *method* is a function attached to an object.

-In this case, our object is a Numpy array (later it will be a Pandas Series or Data Frame).
+In this case, our object is a NumPy array (later it will be a Pandas Series or Data Frame).

-We'll build a Numpy array using the `np.array([])` constructor, containing our familiar three-letter country codes.
+We'll build a NumPy array using the `np.array([])` constructor, containing our familiar three-letter country codes.
 As before, you can see the [datasets and licenses page](data/data_notes) for more detail.